SkarDude/yelperout/README.md

 # yelperout
 Yelper Out (Help Her Out) mobile app that wraps yelp in a unique way.
+Built in a few hours to demonstrate a few of my many react native skills.

 - [yelperout](#yelperout)
   - [Functionality](#functionality)